 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-See above.
-If only summary criteria were described, how can potential applicants access application manuals or other See above. www.kansascommerce.com/cdbg state publications describing the application criteria?
+Assisted households must meet HUD's definition of low-income, with household income at or belo 80% of area median gross income (AMGI) as published annually by HUD.
+They must qualify as first time homebuyers as defined in 24CFR Part 92 and agree to occupy the home purchased as their principal residence for the required affordability period.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)